CinderElmo: Plot

-CinderElmo, Zoe, and Prince make it to the ball.
+CinderElmo, Zoe and Prince make it to the ball.
 The Stepbrothers perform the dance their mother taught them and the Princess Charming joins them.
 Everyone else joins in the dance except CinderElmo who gets caught in the Herald's cloak.
 Princess Charming finds Prince and asks him to find CinderElmo, the only one who took her fancy.
 While Princess Charming turns down the marriage proposals of the Stepbrothers, CinderElmo and Zoe sneak past the Stepmother in a suit of armor to attend the last dance before midnight.
 The suit of armor tumbles and crashes, but Princess Charming gives CinderElmo the dance of his dreams.
-Before he can introduce himself, CinderElmo has seconds before the midnight deadline and runs off with his friends back home as the magic wears off, changing Elmo, Zoe, and Prince back to normal and leaving only a shoe behind, but Princess Charming manages to make her choice of man to marry.
+Before he can introduce himself, CinderElmo has seconds before the midnight deadline and runs off with his friends back home as the magic wears off, changing Elmo, Zoe and Prince back to normal and leaving only a shoe behind, but Princess Charming manages to make her choice of man to marry.
 Now all the royal family has to do is find the one whose foot fits the shoe in order to find the princess's beloved.

 After many unsuccessful tries, the royal family head to the Stepmother's house.
 The shoe will not fit either of the Stepbrothers.
 Princess Charming recognizes CinderElmo when he comes, but CinderElmo thinks he is too young to marry.
 Now the King has the option to change the law that legalizes marriage between the princess and CinderElmo.
-The Fairy God person changes Prince back to a human.
+The Fairy Godperson changes Prince back to a human.
 Prince and the Princess take a liking to each other.
 The royal family invites everyone to come to the palace leaving the Stepmother and mice behind.